MikeHeiber/Ising_OPV/README.md

 If you would like some assitance in customizing this software tool for your particular interest or application, please contact me to discuss collaboration options.

+### Acknowledgements
+Thank you to Klaus Kister for contributing to the development of the updated domain smoothing algorithm and the simplified morphology import procedure in v2.0.